dholakiya-pankaj/WallpaperAppExample/README.md

 ## Some Highlights
 1. Developed using Kotlin
 2. Used Jetpack Compose declarative UI
-3. Jetpack Compose navigation for navigating between screen
+3. Jetpack Compose navigation for navigating between screens
 4. MVVM design pattern
 5. Retrofit2 for network calls
 6. Dagger2-Hilt for code optimzation and performance improvement